-  Lutheran Church records held by the Special Collections Department
+Lutheran Church records held by the History and Genealogy Department

 The Department's microfilm holdings include all records available at Concordia Historical Institute for Lutheran Church-Missouri Synod congregations in Missouri and some other states.
 The churches represented are mostly German in heritage and include some of the earliest churches in the denomination.
 If the record was microfilmed by the Genealogical Society of Utah, the Family History Library roll number has been included.